scrtlabs/SecretNetwork/docs/ledger-nano-s.md

 ### Create an account

-> Note : You can use any number you'd like for your account number.
+> Note: You can use any number you'd like for your account number.
 Be sure to remember the number you used, so you can recover if needed.

 ```bash
 enigmacli keys add <account name> --ledger --account <account number on your Ledger>